alphagov/government-service-design-manual/service-manual/agile/index.md

 Product development during an agile project is broken into different stages, called sprints.

 In a sprint, team members aim to achieve goals within set timeframes.
-At GDS a sprint lasts a week and runs from Wednesday to Tuesday, however other agile development teams may run longer or shorter sprints.
+A sprint at GDS generally lasts a week and runs from Wednesday to Tuesday, however other agile development teams may run longer or shorter sprints.

 Have daily team meetings (stand-ups).
 Stand-ups are an opportunity for members of your team to discuss:

-* the previous days work
+* the previous days' work
 * what they plan to work on
 * any blockers to their progress